 9. Provide Fresh Amenities

-I was surprised by how many shelters that I consulted with who thought that it was okay not to change food and water daily.
+I was surprised by how many shelters that I consulted with who thought that it was okay not to change water daily.
+It is acceptable to stack out on food but food should be emptied and changed every so often.
 Not changing the water daily can lead to mineral build up and leaving food out can lead to a decrease in taste and subsequent health issues from not eating.

 This is not what we want as shelter cats can be picky.
 It can be especially hard to get cats to eat if they are adjusting to the shelter or ate different food previously.